intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 ## Liaison Communications

-Communications between organizations use a variety of formal and informal channels.
-The stated preference of the IETF, which is largely an informal organization, is to use informal channels, as these have historically worked well to expedite matters.
-In some cases, however, a more formal communication is appropriate, either as an adjunct to the informal channel or in its place.
+Communications between organizations use a variety of formal and informal channels irrespective of established liaison relationships.
+The stated preference of the IETF, which is largely an informal organization, is to use informal channels (e.g., discussion on expert level in specific Working group Meeting or mailing list), as these have integrated better into IETF process and historically worked well to expedite matters.
+In some cases, however, a more formal communication is appropriate, either as an adjunct to the informal channel or in its own place with or without liaison relationship.
 In the case of formal communications, the established procedures of many organizations use a form known as a "liaison statement".
 Procedures for sending, managing, and responding to liaison statements are discussed in {{?RFC4053}}.

 # Summary of IETF Liaison Manager Responsibilities